Want to Change Your Habits? Change Your Environment

 Here’s an example — I have a "shut down work" ritual every day at 6:30 p.m.
 Following this event, which happens every day, I clean my house (not top to bottom, just "maintenance").

 Because Event Y happens at the same time every day, it was easy to build on the second task, because there was a trigger I could rely on… every single day, without fail.

 Try scheduling tasks for consistent parts of your schedule: coming home from work, during/after your lunch break, as soon as you wake up, etc.

-Applying the ‘as soon as you wake up’ technique to my own life, I read literally the minute I jump out of bed.
-Although I love reading, I often have a problem getting started, but this trigger has made it easy for me to accomplish the 1 book per week goal I’ve set for myself.
+Applying the "as soon as you wake up" technique to my own life, I read literally the minute I jump out of bed.
+Although I love reading, I often have a problem getting started, but this trigger has made it easy for me to accomplish the one book per week goal I’ve set for myself.

 President Obama may choose to only wear blue and grey suits, but perhaps you can pair down your decisions by setting up routines like: “I can only have meat and vegetables for dinner.”